Print friendly version

 - Beals-Hecht syndrome

 - Contractures, multiple with arachnodactyly

 - Genetics Home Reference (GHR) contains information on Congenital contractural arachnodactyly.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - The Online Mendelian Inheritance in Man (OMIM) is an catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Congenital contractural arachnodactyly.
 Click on the link to view a sample search on this topic.

 - Tuncbilek E, Alanay Y. Congenital contractural arachnodactyly (Beals syndrome).
 Orphanet J Rare Dis.
 2006; 1:20.